 • Not connected to an email outreach tool so you’ll need to subscribe to one separately

-8. Folderly: AI-Based email warmup?
+8. Folderly: AI-Based Email Warmup?

-The tool is aimed at large companies and it comes with a variety of helpful deliverability features.
+Folderly is aimed at large companies and it comes with a variety of helpful deliverability features.
 For example, there’s a basic email warm up tool that gets any account ready for basic outreach, then, an upgraded version for teams expecting to run high volume outreach that includes email content analysis and more powerful tools to diagnose potential issues.

-Who is it for: Large teams with a budget who want an effective and quick way to warm up email addresses
+Best for: Large teams with a budget who want an effective and quick way to warm up email addresses

 Pricing: Starts at $49 per month for the basic warmup plan. $200 per month for specific cold outreach warm up features. $129 per month for email deliverability tests.
 The most expensive solution in this guide.